citadel-tech/.github/profile/README.md

-## Privacy is Fundamental Human Right
+## Building The Next Generation of Sovereign Bitcoin Tech Stack

-We maintain a set of libraries and binaries around various protocols in Bitcoin that aim to improve privacy and sovereignty in the era of World Coin to provide individuals with the tools and infrastructure to defend themselves.
+We maintain a set of libraries and binaries around various protocols in Bitcoin that aim to improve individual sovereignty in the new world of decentralized internet.